JDS-02360/modal/README.md

 modal -h
 ```

 This will provide instructions on how to use the editor.
 Alternatively use the following command to both build and run the program.
-Note that this will not work with the `-h` flag, as that will provide instructions about using the command:
+Note that this will not work with the `-h` flag, as that will provide instructions about using the following command:

 ```
 dotnet run
 ```
+`